Renata-Fu/Super3Path/README.md

 ### module 2 (GSEA_3databases.R)
 This module does gene set enrichment analysis for a gene expression profile.
-It uses pathway databases KEGG, Reactome, and WikiPathways (.gmt files provided in the input_files folder of this package).
+It uses pathway databases KEGG, Reactome, and WikiPathways (.gmt files provided in the input_files folder in Super3Path).

 This module uses the fgsea package.
 [4]
 #### user input